CoStar Group: Growth and expansion

 Throughout the 2010s, CoStar Group expanded its footprint in the commercial property industry with a series of acquisitions in North America and Europe.
 In 2009, it acquired Property and Portfolio Research company Grecam, joining the company's existing Grecam service.
 In 2012, it acquired the online marketing site LoopNet for $860 million.
 With the acquisition, CoStar Group also took over the Loopnet properties BizBuySell and LandsofAmerica.
 Two years later, the company acquired Apartments.com for $585 million, as well as Apartment Finder the following year.

 From 2017 through 2020, the company acquired the online marketplaces Westside Rentals, ForRent.com (previously owned by Dominion Enterprises), Cozy Services, Off Campus Partners, and Ten-X; in addition to the hotel research and analytics firm STR, the residential mobile application provider Homesnap.
 In April 2021, it acquired Homes.com, a prominent residential real-estate website, from Dominion Enterprises for $156 million in cash.
 In February 2025, CoStar acquired the 3D spatial mapping company Matterport for $1.6 billion.

 Overseas, its European division acquired the German real-estate business data company Thomas Daily and the Spanish online marketplace and information provider Belbex in 2016.
 From 2018 through 2023, it acquired the British online marketplace Realla, the German real-estate data company Emporis, the French online marketplace BureauxLocaux, and the British property portal OnTheMarket.

+In April 2025, CoStar appointed former S&P Global Ratings president John Breisford, former Etsy CFO Rachel Glaser, and former Walt Disney Company CFO Christine McCarthy as independent directors.
+Louise Sams was appointed independent chair of the board.

 After initially taking a 16.9% stake in Australian real estate information company Domain Group, CoStar entered an agreement to acquire 100% of the company for US$1.92 billion in May 2025.

+In May 2026, CoStar Group agreed to acquire Zonda, a provider of new-home construction data and homebuilder software, from private equity firm MidOcean Partners for $800 million in cash.
+The deal gave CoStar Group Zonda's data and software for the residential homebuilding sector, along with its new-construction listing sites NewHomeSource.com and Livabl.
+The acquisition came amid antitrust scrutiny of CoStar's commercial real estate data business, including class-action lawsuits alleging it holds a dominant share of online commercial listings and has used that position to limit competition; CoStar has denied the allegations.
+The purchase was completed on August 21, 2026.